 32328 zip code in Franklin County;

-32346 zip code in Wakulla and Franklin counties;
+32346 zip code in Wakulla and Franklin Counties;

 32351 zip code in Gadsden County; or

 32428 zip code in Washington County.

 FloridaCommerce plans to spend 80% of the program allocation in these HUD MID areas.
 Per the Federal Register, where HUD identified specific zip codes as MID areas, FloridaCommerce intends to expand program operations and eligibility to the whole county.
 The remaining 20% can be spent in state-identified MID communities, which include Holmes, Leon, and Taylor counties.